 January, February and early March are the best months in Oregon to select a bare root tree from a nursery.
 Bare root trees cost less and have their roots exposed so you can see how healthy they are.
-And planting the tree immediately provides a valuable element of time so they will be well rooted before the heat of summer.
+Planting these trees immediately after purchasing them in early winter provides a valuable element of time so they will be well rooted before the heat of summer.

 Select a tree from a nursery that matches the needs of your site.
 Most fruit varieties are grafted on size-controlling rootstocks, or rootstocks that are tolerant of wet soils or certain insect pests.
 It helps to know the characteristics of these rootstocks.
 (See Table 2 in OSU Extension publication Growing Tree Fruits and Nuts (EC 819).)
 Apples have the greatest number of rootstock options.
 In most cases, homeowners are encouraged to use semi-dwarf rootstocks like EM 7 or MM 111 because these trees do not need to be staked and will produce larger crops than the dwarfing rootstocks MM 9 or MM 26.
 The latter two rootstocks would be preferred if a homeowner has very limited space.
 Most trees sold in nurseries as semi-dwarfs are on EM 7.

 Recently, dwarfing rootstocks for sweet cherry trees have become available in nurseries for the homeowner.
 Rootstocks named Gisela 5 (very dwarfing) and Gisela 6 (slightly dwarfing) are common.
 Many cherry trees are still sold as standards with a Mazzard rootstock.
 These standards and trees on Gisela 6 should only be planted if you have about 18—20 feet spacing to spare.
 You can keep these trees smaller through your pruning practices, but it is a lot of work.